 I have now opted out of socializing, it’s embarrassing to wear latex gloves in public.
 There is a stigma attached to people who behave differently from the rest of the batteries in the matrix.
 The chances of being judged or ridiculed are too much for me to bear.

 I prefer to live behind a computer screen than interact with the outside world.

-I have all my groceries, prescriptions and shopping delivered.
-There is nothing I cannot do but it all has to be done online.
+I have all my groceries, prescriptions, and shopping delivered.
 All statements and invoices are online.

-I also have a problem with flies (fruit flies in particular) but flies in general that sits on dog poo and then sit on your surfaces really turn my stomach.
+I also have a problem with flies (fruit flies in particular) but flies in general that sit on dog poo and then sit on your surfaces turn my stomach.
 In the summer months, I am armed with fly spray by the dozen.

 My compulsions, I do try and fight as much as I can, say, for instance, if I have touched something by accident, I will go and change my clothes.
 However, there have been instances where I have not been able to sanitize expensive things and have had to through them away.
 I remember when my daughter was little and she stepped in dog poo, I ended up throwing out her shoes.

 I cannot share my bath with anyone else other than my daughter.
 I cannot let anyone touch anything that belongs to me such as a laptop, books, or that kind of thing.

 I cannot have someone sit next to me or touch me.
 Even my daughter’s cat knows not to jump on my seating area, although if he has brushed himself by accident against me I immediately have to take my leggings off to be washed.